 They have an airport shuttle if you need it, and provided us with a to-go breakfast for our 4 am departure.

 And that’s a wrap!
 I won’t bore you with the remainder of our 14 hour travel day, but I will leave you with this picture of my boys and a giant sloth at the airport.

 If you want to read more about how we paid for our trip to Costa Rica with kids almost entirely with points and miles, you need to read THIS POST.
 I still can’t believe we pulled it off.

 And YOU can too!
-Seriously, check it out.
-You won’t be sorry.
+Seriously, I’m not that special.
+Check it out for yourself, you won’t be sorry.